arya-oss/CN-CS352/raw_sockets/Sniffer_RAW/README.txt

 ====================================================

 NOTE: Run these programs with root permissions (sudo).
+Sniffer catches both incoming and outgoing packets for incoming packet only repalce ETH_P_ALL to ETH_P_IP.

 Problem Statment:
 	Create your own custom network protocol using raw sockets